morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 ## Realtek RTW88 (in-kernel driver) (WiFi 5)

-[3] In-kernel support for the following chipsets was added in the rtw88 series of drivers with kernel 6.2, however, it is strongly recommended that you use kernel 6.12 or later due to dramatic improvements to the drivers that have taken place during 2024:
+[3] In-kernel support for the following chipsets was added to the rtw88 series of drivers with kernel 6.2, however, it is strongly recommended that you use kernel 6.12 or later due to dramatic improvements to the drivers that have taken place during 2024:

 ```
 rtl8822bu